casangi/casadocs/docs/api/casaconfig.rst

 The \-\-reference-testing option can not be used with \-\-pull-data, \-\-data-update, \-\-measures-update, and \-\-update-all.

+The \-\-force option can be used to force casaconfig to check for updates (and install any that are available) when the normal once-a-day checking rules might have caused it to not update measurespath.

 **Note** that if *measurespath* does not exist then \-\-pull-data, \-\-update-all, and \-\-reference-testing will create it before populating it.